 Our Sport and Fitness Centre is the hub of student sport on campus.
 Enjoy facilities including an eight-court sports hall, four glass-backed squash courts, a high-tech 180-station gym and studio spaces with audio-visual effects, including a spin cycle studio.

 Our outdoor facilities include a water sports centre that’s home to Newcastle University Boat Club, a rowing ergometer training centre, and a fantastic range of artificial and floodlit pitches, all at easy-to-access locations around Newcastle.

-We’ve also developed cutting-edge sports laboratories, including a gait track, environmental chamber and performance suite to study the science of sporting success.
+We’ve also developed cutting-edge sports laboratories, including a gait track, an environmental chamber, and a performance suite to study the science of sporting success.

 You'll enhance your learning through the £350 million innovation district, Newcastle Helix.
 We’re working with partners to develop this living laboratory and global centre for science, technology, research and education in the heart of our city.
 Newcastle Helix is bringing together global companies with some of the best tech and science talent and researchers in the world to turn theory into life-changing new products.

 Urban Sciences Building